SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - What is the source for these prabandhams?
 How do we know the source?
-As learnt from the tune, the words in the prabandham itself, etc., we can understand that the divine vision blessed by bhagavAn‘s mercy is the source for these prabandhams.
+As learnt from the tune, the words in the prabandham itself etc., we can understand that the divine vision blessed by bhagavAn‘s mercy is the source for these prabandhams.

 - How would we know that these are pramANam (authentic source)?
-Since these prabandhams are pursued by great scholars of vEdhAntham and as these prabandhams reveal the essential principles to relieve oneself from samsAram, we can understand that these are authentic sources of information.
+Since these prabandhams are pursued by great scholars of vEdhAntham and since these prabandhams reveal the essential principles to relieve oneself from samsAram, we can understand that these are authentic sources of information.

 - Who can learn these prabandhams?
-The ones who have detachment in worldly pleasures and who want to somehow serve bhagavAn in all ways are the qualified persons to learn these prabandhams.
+The ones who have detachment in worldly pleasures and who want to somehow serve bhagavAn in all ways are the persons qualified to learn these prabandhams.